 The results are usually written as a fraction, for instance 20/40, where the top number denotes the standard distance at which testing is performed (20 feet), and the bottom number denotes the smallest letter size your eyes can read.

-Color Blindness Test: A color blind test is basically a device that is used by an eye doctor to evaluate if you have a color vision deficiency.
-Your doctor can perform two tests: screening test (to identify if you have a color vision issue) or a detail-oriented quantitative test (to identify vision deficiency and severity or type of color blindness).
+A color blind test is basically a device that is used by an eye doctor to evaluate if you have a color vision deficiency.
+We perform two tests: screening test (to identify if you have a color vision issue) or a detail-oriented quantitative test (to identify vision deficiency and severity or type of color blindness).
 This test will assess your perception of colors, which is crucially important on day-to-day bases, as mild color blindness may interrogate with everyday activities such as driving.

-Retinoscopy Test: Retinoscope is used as a source of light and will be located to the side of the patient’s head.
+Retinoscope is used as a source of light and will be located to the side of your head.
 It will emit a beam of light into the patient’s pupil.
 This enables analysis of refractory potential of the eye and helps to measure the functionality of the patient’s visual organ.
-The movement of the light beam along the retinal base of the eye allows the examiner to evaluate movement of the reflex.
+The movement of the light beam along the retinal base of the eye allows us to evaluate movement of the reflex.

 Have a question? call us now